-“...and you'll wipe out the whole Sioux Nation.” said four Crow scouts with thinly disguised sarcasm.
+“...and you'll wipe out the whole Sioux Nation.” issued four Crow scouts in unison, with thinly disguised sarcasm.

 Malnutrition.
 Disease.
 Violent, unprovoked attacks on individuals by drunken government employees.
-Murderous attacks on entire camps by blood thirsty U.S. Soldiers, as a message to the “hostiles” that they'd better come in.
+Murderous attacks on entire camps by blood thirsty U.S. Soldiers, as a message to the “hostiles” that they'd better come in, or else.
 Death, everywhere you looked.